Tracardi/tracardi-api/docs/qa/how_to_replace_a_profile_in_workflow.md

-# How to Replace a Profile in Workflow:
+# How to Replace a Profile in Workflow?

 Sometimes, it may be necessary to replace a profile with a different profile based on certain data from the event properties.
 This documentation will walk through how to do this using a workflow and looking for a profile based on a